skttl/umbraco-matryoshka/README.md

 ### Special thanks

 * Thanks to [Sebastiaan Janssen](https://github.com/nul800sebastiaan) for creating and releasing [Tabify](https://github.com/nul800sebastiaan/Cultiv.Tabify) which most of the tabbing functionality is based on.
+* Thanks to [Supalerk Laipawat](https://thenounproject.com/photo3idea/) for the logo.

 ## License